 When your AC shares a circuit with other appliances, it has to fight for power.
 This can lead to frequent shutdowns, electrical hazards, and a system that wears out faster than it should.

-Don’t wait until your AC quits at the peak of summer.
-Call Minuteman Heating & Air today to schedule an HVAC breaker inspection to ensure your system has the power it needs to keep your home cool efficiently and safely.
+Do not wait until your AC quits at the peak of summer.
+Call Minuteman Heating & Air today to schedule an HVAC breaker inspection.
+Our Burleson heating and cooling team will confirm whether your system has the dedicated circuit it needs and recommend the right solution for your home.
+Contact our team today to get started.